citizenDB/Cappuccino/README.md

 ## 🚀 How It Works

 1. Find something worth your time while browsing
-2. Click the Cappuccino icon to save it instantly
+2. Right-click on any page to save items to Cappuccino
 3. Open your Cappuccino library during your next coffee break
 4. Actually read, watch, and engage with content that matters